 He posted a $1,000 personal recognizance bond and will appear in court again on Feb.
 24.

-The Douglas County Sheriff’s Office confirmed that Sanders is on unpaid administrative leave, pending the outcome of an internal affairs investigation.
+On Thursday, the Douglas County Sheriff’s Office confirmed that Sanders was on unpaid administrative leave, pending the outcome of an internal affairs investigation.
+Denver7 Investigates confirmed on Friday that he was terminated.
 Sanders was hired in January 2019 and was a commander, Douglas County confirmed.

 “Members of our command staff responded immediately, started an internal affairs investigation, and subsequently placed Sanders on administrative leave without pay.
 I will have more to say once the internal affairs investigation is complete," Douglas County Sheriff Darren Weekly said in a statement.
 "The actions of one individual do not reflect the dedication, honor, and hard work demonstrated daily by the men and women of this agency who serve our community with integrity.
 We will fully cooperate with the ongoing investigation and remain committed to transparency, accountability, and maintaining the public’s trust.”